How to Interpret Charts and Data in Case Interviews

 As a side note: We have populated the charts with random numbers and random legends to make them appear more realistic as they would look like in a case interview.
 In practice, each chart can display many things.

 Learn how to decipher and analyze charts and exhibits in a case interview like a real top-tier consultant.
-This course teaches you a proven methodology and strategy to interpret every chart you encounter in the context of the case interview with ease.
+This course teaches you a proven approach, the right thinking techniques, and communication strategies to interpret every exhibit and chart you encounter in case interviews with ease.

 Essential chart types for consulting case interviews include bar graphs, pie charts, and scatter plots, among others.